Healthy-AI/inpole/README.md

 The following datasets are currently supported:
 - rheumatoid arthritis (ra)
-- alzheimer's disease neuroimaging initiative (adni).
+- alzheimer's disease neuroimaging initiative (adni)
+- treatment switching in rheumatoid arthritis (switch).

 ### Adding a new dataset